Some finiteness results for Fourier-Mukai partners: Reconstructions and equivalences

+\begin{remark} When an equivalence like the one in the above lemma is given by a Fourier-Mukai transform, then there is a stronger result.
+Namely, such a Fourier-Mukai transform is supported on the graph of an isomorphism between $X$ and $Y$ i.e. it is the composition of tensoring with a line bundle, an isomorphism, and a shift (see for example \cite{BO,H}).
+Recent results, independently obtained by M. Ballard in \cite{Bal} and V. Lunts and D. Orlov in \cite{LO} show that any equivalence between quasi-projective varieties can be approximated by a Fourier-Mukai transform, meaning there is a Fourier-Mukai functor which acts the same way on objects.
+Hence, from these works, the above lemma follows immediately for quasi-projective varieties. \end{remark}

-\textbf{Remark} Notice that the proof applies to a larger class of schemes than just those of finite type over a field.
+\begin{remark} The proof applies to a larger class of schemes than just varieties.
 Instead suppose $X$ is a noetherian scheme and let $X_0$ be the set of closed points of $X$.
 The proof requires that the prime ideals are in bijection with irreducible closed subsets of the set of closed points.
-Many of the proofs below apply to this situation as well.
-We now arrive at an analogous theorem to that in \cite{BO},
+Many of the proofs below apply to this situation as well. \end{remark}